Artificial Broadcasts as Galactic Populations: III. Constraints on Radio Broadcasts from the Cosmic Population of Inhabited Galaxies: Results for the base model set: broadcast luminosity and abundance

 In setting constraints on the stellar population of all the galaxies included in these limits, targeted searches are limited by the small number of galaxies observed so far explicitly for SETI purposes.
 As one pushes into the Kardashev III regime, where broadcasts are enormously powerful but cosmically rare, we need to rely upon field limits.
 Even some background field results like \citet{Garrett23} and \citet{Uno23} may be limited by the small portion of the sky covered by targeted searches, and are further limited if they only consider galaxies listed in catalogs (the ``cross-matching'' method of \citealt{Uno23} and used in \citealt{Garrett23}).

 The field limits shown in Figure~\ref{fig:ConstraintsBase} essentially continue the trend well-known for targeted programs -- probing deeper into abundance as we consider brighter and brighter broadcasts.\footnote{The commensal limits I derive for \citet{Price20} (grey lines) approach the reported limits in \citet{Garrett23} for the nearest background galaxies.
 These galaxies are actually nearer than might be expected for a typical sample, so the \citet{Garrett23} limits are a bit stronger.} The shape of the constrained region can be understood as coming from the number of galaxies from which a broadcast could be detected, with lower and upper bounds at low and high redshift.
 The ultimate floor for field constraints, $\sim 10^{17}\ \mathrm{star}\ \GHz$, comes from the limited bandwidth of each survey, and the limited number of galaxies in the survey volume, which can never exceed the total number of galaxies in the Universe.
 META has a small bandwidth but covered the entire sky, while the other shown surveys cover smaller footprints but with bandwidths of MHz to GHz.
 Hence, they extend down to roughly the same abundances.
-The field limits shown in Figure~\ref{fig:ConstraintsBase} essentially continue the trend well-known for targeted programs -- probing deeper into abundance as we consider brighter and brighter broadcasts.\footnote{The commensal limits I derive for \citet{Price20} (grey lines) approach the reported limits in \citet{Garrett23} for the nearest background galaxies.
-These galaxies are actually nearer than might be expected for a typical sample, so the \citet{Garrett23} limits are a bit stronger.} The shape of the constrained region can be understood as coming from the number of galaxies from which a broadcast could be detected, with lower and upper bounds at low and high redshift.
-The ultimate floor for field constraints, $\sim 10^{17}\ \mathrm{star}\ \GHz$, comes from the limited bandwidth of each survey, and the limited number of galaxies in the survey volume -- which can never exceed the total number of galaxies in the Universe.
-META has a small bandwidth but covered the entire sky, while the other shown surveys cover smaller footprints but with bandwidths of MHz to GHz.
-Hence, they extend down to roughly the same abundances.

 Individualist limits are subject to confusion for high broadcast abundances.
 These apply to field bounds as well.
 Confusion imposes a ceiling on the abundance constraints, at which point the broadcasts in any sampled galaxy are confused.
 Confusion in these models is always worse in big galaxies -- there are more stars and more broadcasts blended together.
 Therefore, the confusion ceiling occurs when the smallest galaxy expected to be sampled is confused.
 But it should be noted that to some extent, the confusion limit is arbitrary in this work, being set by the $10^9\ \Msun$ lower limit on the mass functions.
 Smaller dwarf galaxies dominate the galaxy count, though not the cosmic stellar mass budget, which ETIs might be expected to trace.